yuntai/conf-manager/README.md

 # Components
-## Conf-Serv (Central Configution Server)
+## Conf-Master (Central Configution Server)
 ### Git Orgarnization
-- datacentes/<datacenter name>/version
+- datacenters/<datacenter name>/version
 - services/<service name>/version
 - applications/<application name>/version

-## Conf-Local (Surrogate Configuration Server for each datacenter)
+## Conf-Slave (Surrogate Configuration Server for each datacenter)
-- Serve as cache for datacenter
-- Git repository serving datacenter
+Conf-Slave serves as a cache for each datacenter and contains Git repository.
+It monitors dataceters branch 'datacenters/<datacenter ID>/<datacenter version>' to detect any changes in configuration for the datacenter.
+Notification in changes can be done in a sperate channel -- using consul or other method to mitigate a possible issue with load in the master server
 ### Configuration fetcher
 - bootup configuration
+  - datacenter ID, datacenter Version
   - url of central repository
   - credential
 - process